hollemanb1/soft-engr-laser-tag/README.md

-Clone repository and open its directory, then run ./install.sh, after input source venvc/bin/activate, finally run main.py to start the simulatiom
+Clone repository and open its directory, then run ./install.sh, after input source venvc/bin/activate, finally run main.py to start the simulation